Skin Infections

 How To Treat A Skin Infection

-Antibiotics, antifungal, or antiviral medications would be prescribed depending on the cause of the infection.
-Typically, medications are topical, but some may be ingested in the form of a pill.
+Prescriptions like Antibiotics, antifungal, or antiviral medications are the first line of defense depending on the cause of the infection.
+Typically, medications are topical, but some may be an oral pill form.
 MRSA cases call for culture of the bacteria in a lab due to the resistant nature of the bacteria.
 The culture will ensure appropriate and effective antibiotics are prescribed.
 If the infection does not clear by following the instructions of your doctor, then reach out to figure out what further steps may be taken.

 Related Articles: Blood clots joint replacement and Preventing Blood Clots after Surgery.